monahidalgo/Click-Face/README.md

 # Click Face

-> This is a photo view App.
+> This is a photo viewing App.